Link Between Aging and Carbohydrates Consumption

-One thing is for sure according to several scientific studies: the legendary fountain of youth has minimal to zero carbohydrates.
-Several studies have been trying to explore and establish the link between aging and carbohydrate consumption.
-It is possible that the secret to aging slowly lies in restricting the consumption of food rich in carbohydrates.
+One thing is certain based on several scientific studies: the legendary fountain of youth likely contains minimal to no carbohydrates.
+Researchers have been actively exploring and attempting to establish a connection between aging and carbohydrate consumption.
+It is possible that the secret to slowing the aging process lies in restricting the intake of carbohydrate-rich foods.

-Carbohydrates are one of the macronutrients alongside fats and proteins.
-They are a common source of energy in living organisms.
+Carbohydrates are one of the three macronutrients, alongside fats and proteins. hey are a common source of energy in living organisms.
 Known examples of carbohydrates include sugar, starch, and cellulose.
-Common food sources include grain byproducts, such as bread and pasta, as well as sweetening agents, such as cane sugar and corn syrup.
+Common food sources include grains and grain byproducts, including bread and pasta, as well as sweetening agents, such as cane sugar and corn syrup.

 Studies Linking Aging and Carbohydrate Consumption